 When you have all of your juice made, pour it through a colander and then through a double layer of cheesecloth or a clean dish towel over a bowl and let the juice drain.

 Next, measure your strained juice and put it in a large pot.
-Add ½ cup to ¾ cup of sugar for every cup of juice.
+Add ยฝ cup to ยพ cup of sugar for every cup of juice.
 This will depend on your own personal tastes.

-I like adding the least amount of sugar possible, as our crabapples tend to be pretty sweet.
+I add the least amount of sugar possible as our crabapples tend to be pretty sweet.

 Whisk the cane sugar and juice together in a large pot over medium heat until the sugar is dissolved.
 Do not let the mixture boil.
 Let it cook for 5-10 minutes, stirring occasionally.

 Spread an old kitchen towel on the counter.
-Use your jar lifter to remove very warm jars from the canner, drain, and line up on the towel.
-Use your canning ladle and funnel and add the crabapple syrup to warm jars leaving ¼-inch headspace.
-Wipe jar rim with a clean cloth.
+Use your jar lifter to remove warm jars from the canner and place on the towel.
+Use your canning ladle and funnel and add the crabapple syrup to warm jars, leaving ยผ-inch headspace.
+Wipe the jar rim with a clean cloth.
 Use your magnetic lid lifter to lift lids out of the warm water, center the lid on the jar, and screw on the band until it is fingertip tight.
 Do not over-tighten.

 Using the jar lifter, place jars carefully into the boiling water canner, leaving space between them.
 You do not want them to be touching.
 When the jars are all in the canner, add more boiling water so the water level is at least one inch above the jar tops.
-I boil water in my kettle and have it ready to go for this reason.
-Pour the water around the jars and not directly onto them.
+Pour the water around the jars and not directly on them.

-Cover the water bath canner with the lid and bring the water to a boil over high heat.
+Cover the water bath canner with the lid and bring to a boil over high heat.
 Once the water boils, continue boiling for 10 minutes.

 When the processing time is complete, turn off the heat.
 Place an old kitchen towel on your counter to place your hot jars.
-They cannot be moved for about 24 hours, so make sure it is in a spot where they won't be disturbed.
+They cannot be moved for about 24 hours, so ensure they are in a spot where they won't be disturbed.

 Remove the lid of the canner by tilting the lid away from you so that steam does not burn you.
 Use a jar lifter to lift jars carefully from the canner and place the jars on the towel.